bvelizmera/Bill-s-Academy_capstoneproject/README.md

     - The players will be able to register and unregister to a tournament with a cut off date.
 	- Players will be able to filter tournaments by category and date.
 - Academy Details
-	- Although essential it was not made due to time constraints.
+	- Although essential, this page has not yet been created due to time constraints.
 This page will have extra information about the academy.

 ## Utilised technologies and tools for the project
 1. Balsamiq - Wireframing tool.